codelex-io/prep-course/exercises/00-warm-up/README.md

 In the `src` directory are many code puzzles which you need to solve.

-Start in ascending order, read the description and execute each file like this `npm run ts src/00-hello-world.ts`
+Start in ascending order, read the description and execute each file using terminal command `npm run ts src/put-file-name-here.ts`, e.g. `npm run ts src/00-hello-world.ts`

 As you probably know - developers are very lazy, so here are some tips to speed up your command line skills: